AdobeDocs/marketo.pt-BR/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/web-analytics-integrations/custom-rtp-reports-in-google-universal-analytics.md

    ** ![](assets/image2015-3-22-16-3a26-3a21.png)\**

-1. Na seção Drill-downs **de** Dimension, defina as dimensões relevantes para cada guia, como a seguir:
+1. Na seção **Detalhamentos do Dimension** defina as dimensões relevantes para cada guia, como a seguir:

 <table>
  <thead>